polyfy/polylith/readme.md

 ```
 <img src="images/info-16.png" width="45%">

-Now the `remote` profile is included in the `development` environment.
+Now the `remote` profile is included in the `development` environment and listed after `active profiles`.

 It's possible to give more than one profile:
 ```